 As home to embassies, international organizations (OPEC and the United Nations to name but two), and numerous large corporations, it’s no surprise that Vienna boasts a fair sprinkling of luxury hotels.

-The list of hotels below draws on strict official classifications.
-If you do wish to enjoy a wider choice of high-end hotels and apartments in an imperial city, Booking.com, for example, lists over 30 properties* with five stars.
+The list of hotels draws on strict official local designations.
+Should you wish to enjoy a wider choice of high-end hotels and apartments in an imperial city, then Booking.com, for example, lists over 40 properties* with five stars.

-(I’d write long reviews of them based on intensive research involving whirlpools and various selections from the room service menu, but — alas! — time and budget constraints prevent me from doing so.)
+I’d write long reviews of them all based on intensive research involving whirlpools and various selections from the room service menu, but — alas! — time and budget constraints prevent me from doing so.

-At the time of writing, the last official update (March, 2023) from the Austrian Chamber of Commerce formally classified four luxury hotels in Vienna as five-star (superior) locations.
+At the time of writing (mid-March, 2025), the Austrian Chamber of Commerce formally classifies four luxury hotels in Vienna as five-star superior locations.
 These are:

 Hotel Imperial